jparrill/hypershift-disconnected/docs/content/IPv6/dns.md

 !!! note

-    This step is required for **Disconnected** and **Connected** environments, also this is relevant for **Virtualized** or **Bare Metal** environments.
-The only difference is where the resources will be configured, in a non virtualized environment is necessary something more reliable that a small dnsmasq (e.i Bind).
+    This step is mandatory for both Disconnected and Connected environments.
+Additionally, it holds significance for both Virtualized and Bare Metal environments.
+The key distinction lies in the location where the resources will be configured.
+In a non-virtualized environment, a more robust solution like Bind is recommended instead of a lightweight dnsmasq.